 FIRE INSURANCE AND BAD FAITH

 The scientific community universally agrees that the greenhouse effect continues to cause severe environmental changes.
 The environmental effect is destruction the likes of which we had never experienced.
-In seaboard states such as Florida, and other Atlantic coast or Eastern seaboard states, the environmental effect is manifested as constant violent tornadoes.
-In California the environmental impact is drought. low humidity and wind gusts resulting in constant wild fires throughout the state.
+In seaboard states such as Florida, the Atlantic coast or Eastern seaboard states, the environmental impact is constant violent tornadoes.
+In California the environmental impact is drought, low humidity and wind gusts resulting in constant wild fires throughout the state.
 The fires have caused billions of dollars in damages and numerous deaths as witnessed in the recent Woolsey, Sierra, Malibu, Carmel and Paradise fires.

 The Insurance respond.
-The environmental phenomena and the ongoing destruction in the past several years have caused a huge financial drain in the insurance industry.
-Many insurance companies will attempt to confront the problem by outright denial of coverage or have stopped selling home owners insurance in your area.
-Others will seriously delay their claims investigation and in the end make low ball offers to frustrate the policy holder into accepting any offer.
-In many cases the insurance representative will serve you with a reservation of rights letter which begin a self-serving lengthy and tedious investigation.
-Again this is intended to frustrate the home owner who in the meantime has become homeless, is living with family or out of a motel.
+The environmental phenomena and resulting ongoing destruction in the past several years have resulted in a huge financial drain in the insurance industry.
+Many insurance companies will attempt to confront the problem by outright denial of coverage or have stopped selling home owners policies in your area.
+Others, will seriously drag out the claim investigation.
+At the end they will make low ball offers frustrating the policy holder into accepting any offer.
+In many cases the insurance representative will serve you with a reservation of rights letter to begin a self-serving, tedious and lengthy investigation.
+Again this is intended to frustrate the home owner who in the meantime has become homeless, is living with family or in a motel.

 The Insurers excuse.
-The typical excuses used by the Insurance company are either the failure to pay the premium, misrepresentation on the original insurance application or the policyholders alleged failure to cooperate with the investigation.
+Typical excuses used by Insurance companies are: failure to pay the premium, misrepresentation on the original insurance application and the policyholders alleged failure to cooperate with the investigation.

 The Duty to cooperate.
-By reason of your policies terms and conditions, once a claim is filed by the homeowner, the insurer has a right to conduct an investigation.
-Also all insurance policies includes a clause stating you have a duty to cooperate with the insurance investigation.
-The duty to cooperate which your policy often spells out in length has been broadly construed.
-It includes preparing seemingly non-ending documentation requested by your insurer.
-Submitting otherwise confidential financial documents such as bank statements, providing cell phone records, declarations under penalty of perjury and most intrusive of all, agreeing to volunteer for an examination under oath are among those duties.
-Your insurance company may even request that you submit to a polygraph test, although this one is rare.
-In short, its a carte blanche to the insurance industry.
+By reason of your policies terms and conditions, once a claim is filed by the homeowner, the insurer has the right to investigate.
+All insurance policies include a clause stating you have the duty to cooperate with the insurance investigation.
+The duty to cooperate which your policy often spells out in detail and its meaning, have been litigated time and time again and is thus broadly construed.
+The duty includes preparing seemingly non-ending documentation requested by your insurer.
+Submitting otherwise confidential financial documents such as bank statements, providing cell phone records, submitting declarations under penalty of perjury and most intrusive of all, agreeing to volunteer for your examination under oath.
+Your insurance company may even request you submit to a polygraph test, although this one is rare.
+In short, it's a carte blanche to the insurance industry.
 Although under the California insurance code all insurers are expected to resolve coverage issues in a statutorily defined timeline, if there is any error on the insurance application, suspicion or other obscurity your insurer will embark on an unusually long investigation.
 The investigation can drag on for months.
 In some instances as long as a year.

 Any failure to cooperate with your insurer in the investigation, including a late response will be used as an excuse and legal ground to allege your failure to cooperate.
 In many cases, this absurdity can supply legal ground to deny coverage all together.